jakkekz/FFAKZ/README.md

 tips:

-you can search for the country by typing the start of it and the closest one will be chosen for more apm
+you can search for the country by typing the start of it and the closest one after hitting enter will be chosen for more apm

 the drop down menus order is in the ranking order